micahamd/audiobook_reader/README.md

    - Adjust the page size in settings for your hardware
    - Close other memory-intensive applications
    - Consider using SSD storage for better cache performance

+4. **Playback Position Issues**:
+   - If playback doesn't resume from the cursor position, try clicking play/pause twice
+   - Make sure to move the cursor when the player is paused
+   - Check that word timing information is available for the current text

 ## License